samyakshr/franklin-county-homelessnessrisk-analysis/README.md

 **This is a work in progress project.** The analysis and application are being actively developed and refined.

-Created by Samyak Shrestha | Mentored by Dr. Ayaz Hyder and Special thanks to Dylan Sansone!
+Created by Samyak Shrestha | Mentored by Dr. Ayaz Hyder and Special thanks to Dylan Sansone and the Smart Columbus Team!

 ## Impact on Community Interventions